Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both descriptions clearly point to the wrong choices (novel and movie) and avoid the correct answer (song).
-They are believable and effectively misdirect.
+Both samples are clearly pointing to the wrong choices.
+One emphasizes written words (book) and the other visual moving images (movie).
+They effectively avoid mentioning the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices